 Chicken 65 recipe, Learn with step by step photos how to make chicken 65 recipe at home – a popular South Indian restaurant style chicken starter.
-There are so many variations to making chicken 65, all totally different from one another with different styles Andhra style or hyderabadi style, Madurai style, restaurant style etc. I have tried quite a lot and ended up concluding the recipe iam sharing as one of the best chicken 65, which is worth serving as a starter for any parties.
+There are so many ways of making chicken 65, all totally different from one another with different styles Andhra style or hyderabadi style, Madurai style, restaurant style etc. I have tried quite a lot and ended up concluding this as one of the best chicken 65 recipe, which is worth serving as a starter for any parties.

-chicken 65 recipe has roughly been adapted from vahchef’s recipe, I have tried it countless number of times since 5 years (much before I became a food blogger).
+Chicken 65 recipe has roughly been adapted from Vahchef’s recipe, I have tried it countless number of times since 5 years (much before I became a food blogger).
 It has never turned me down even when I make this for a crowd.
-The changes, I made to the original recipe is I use a freshly ground homemade garlic chili paste instead of the store bought one which he suggests, which took a while for to try out and come up with the best chilli garlic paste or sauce.
+The changes, I made to the original recipe is I use a freshly ground homemade garlic chili seasoning instead of the store bought one which he suggests.
+It took a while for me to come out with a good spicy flavorful seasoning.

-I eliminate the egg as it makes the pieces soggy & smelly after the chicken pieces cool down and I feel is only worth to go to the bin.
-This recipe needs no yogurt and can be made even without egg if you desire.
+I prefer not to use egg since it makes the chunks soggy and smelly once cooled down.
+This recipe can be made even without yogurt and egg if you desire.
 The result will still be juicy and soft chicken.
-If you make the chicken 65 without egg and yogurt, it can be kept for few hrs while there will be no change in the taste and smell.
+If you make the chicken 65 without egg, it can be kept for few hrs while there will be no change in the taste and flavor.
 It can be refrigerated for later use and heated as well.
 But eating reheated meat often is not a good idea.